Advisories for Pypi/Tuf package

 2021

-python-tuf is a Python reference implementation of The Update Framework (TUF).
 In both clients (tuf/client and tuf/ngclient), there is a path traversal vulnerability that in the worst case can overwrite files ending in .json anywhere on the client system on a call to get_one_valid_targetinfo().
 It occurs because the rolename is used to form the filename, and may contain path traversal characters (ie ../../name.json).
-The impact is mitigated by a few …
+The impact is mitigated by a few facts: It only affects implementations that allow arbitrary rolename selection for …

 2020

-Python TUF (The Update Framework) reference implementation it will incorrectly trust a previously downloaded root metadata file which failed verification at download time.
-This allows an attacker who is able to serve multiple new versions of root metadata (i.e. by a person-in-the-middle attack) culminating in a version which has not been correctly signed to control the trust chain for future updates.
-This is fixed and newer.
+The Python TUF reference implementation tuf<0.12 will incorrectly trust a previously downloaded root metadata file which failed verification at download time.
+This allows an attacker who is able to serve multiple new versions of root metadata (i.e. by a man-in-the-middle attack) culminating in a version which has not been correctly signed to control the trust chain for future updates.
+While investigating the reported vulnerability, we discovered that the detailed client …